 Tofu is made from curdled soybeans and has 27 grams of protein per cup.
 It comes in different consistencies, from extra firm to silken.
 If your teen has a tough time with one texture, try another.
 Add to stir-fries, use in soups or salads, use in sandwiches, marinate and bake, or make vegan scrambled eggs by mixing turmeric and crumbled tofu in a skillet.
 You can use a cast iron skillet* for an added iron boost.

 Another key food category in this list of plant-based proteins is whole grains!
-Whole grains are another way to boost your athlete’s plant-protein intake, and there are many tasty, different ones to try!
+Whole grains are a great way to boost your athlete’s plant-protein intake, and there are many tasty, different ones to try!
 Quinoa, spelt, wheat, wild rice, amaranth, barley, and farro are among the whole grains with the highest protein content.
 (2) Experiment with a whole grain bowl or make a stir-fry with veggies, edamame, and sesame oil.
 You can also pair these grains with fruit and nuts and make a morning breakfast porridge.
 Yum!
 Check out The Plant-Based Boost, Nutrition Solutions for Athletes and Exercise Enthusiasts for a more robust list of whole grains, simple cooking times, and fun facts!

 Tempeh is a fermented product made from soybeans and other grains such as millet or rice.
 It has a nutty, earthy flavor and has 11 grams of protein per 1/3 cup.
 (4) Tempeh offers a firmer texture than tofu, while still reaping the benefits of soy!
 Add tempeh into a stir-fry, use it as a base in sandwiches or wraps, or try it marinated and grilled.